Solopreneurship, what’s that all about?

-Gary is well aware of the awesome power of the internet, and can often be found on many social media outlets sharing advice, videos, educating others and much more.
-That’s exactly how he’s been able to grow his brand and make a name for himself.
+Gary is well aware of the power of the internet, and can often be found on many social media outlets preaching, sharing advice, talking in videos, educating others and more.
+ANd that’s exactly how he’s been able to grow his brand and make a name for himself.

 #AskGaryVee showcases some of the best questions and answers regarding leadership, social media and self-awareness.
 Awesome book you’ll love reading.

 Crush It will teach you how to take your passion, and turn it into a real profitable business using the power of the internet.
 Highly recommended if you want to learn from the best as well as get totally inspired.

 Stop waiting for the perfect time to come along, now is the time to grab this book and start realising your potential.

 Thankfully though I have my wife to kick me up the backside when I’m feeling like this.